cloudfoundry/docs-bosh/content/events.md

 ...
 ```

 List of events can be also filtered by a deployment name (`--deployment`), a task ID (`--task`), and/or an instance (`--instance`).
 Additionally you can paginate by specifying `--before-id` flag to view next 200 events matching viewed criteria.
-In an upcoming release we will also include filtering based on an event timestamp to quickly identify events happened during specific timeframe.
+See other available options on [CLI commands page](cli-v2.md).

 Example query commands: